blakethebuilder/blafos090_pto2301_groupB_DWA2_capstone/README.md

 ## Additional Information

-- This template provides a solid starting point for React development with Vite, incorporating Blakethebuilder's preferred dependencies.
+- Devcast serves as Blake Foster's submission for the Codespace 2023 part-time course Capstone project.
-- Customize and expand upon this template to suit your project requirements.
+- Use this project as a foundation for your React development with Vite, tailored to Blake's preferences.
-- Refer to each dependency's documentation for more detailed information on usage and configurations.
+- Customize and extend this template according to your project's specific requirements.

-Feel free to reach out if you have any questions or encounter issues.
-Happy coding!
+- Refer to the documentation of each dependency for comprehensive details on usage and configurations.